 Just because you are facing robbery charges does not mean you have to accept the conviction without a fight.
 A robbery lawyer in Montgomery County can help you get the best possible outcome based on the facts of your case.
-Call the McKenzie Law Firm, P.C., today at 610-680-7842 for a free case evaluation and consultation, and let us go to work for you.
+At the McKenzie Law Firm, P.C., we pride ourselves on being a trusted defense counsel in Montgomery County for criminal matters.
+Call us today at 610-680-7842 for a free case evaluation and consultation, and let us go to work for you.

 What Do I Need to Know About a Pennsylvania Robbery Charge?